jgperrin/net.jgp.books.spark.ch10/src/main/java/net/jgp/books/sparkInAction/ch10/x/utils/streaming/app/README.md

 Applications using the record generator library
-=

-Simple record generator.
-See usage in streaming utilities.
+===

+RecordStreamApp
+---

+Simple flow of records being generated in a flow